EthanThatOneKid/worlds-design/README.md

     applications.

 - **Out of Scope:**
   - The implementation of the AI Agents themselves.
+To be used in future FartLabs/Wazoo projects such as Computer, Holosuite, and more.
   - Visual Graph Editors (v1 is code-first).

 ## Project Philosophy